Skip to contents

 x

 This column is expected to contain a vector of dates as per the specification of make_whole_fast.
 If a column headed t is present in the dataframe, this argument may be omitted; otherwise, specify the name of the column with dates here.
+Note that this function will not work with hourly data.

 y